pscally1005/pscally1005.github.io/_posts/recipes/healthier-dessert/2023-03-24-double-choc-banana.markdown

 - Transfer the batter to the lined pan, and optionally top with a few extra chocolate chips
 - <center><img src='/assets/Food/Healthier Dessert/Choc Bread/choc-bread-raw.jpg' alt='' class='instruction-image'></center>

 - Cover with aluminum foil, and bake at 350F for about 60 minutes.
-A toothpick should come out slightly dirty, and the internal temperature will be around 190F
+A toothpick should come out slightly dirty and wet, and the internal temperature will be around 205F
 - <center><img src='/assets/Food/Healthier Dessert/Choc Bread/choc-bread-baked.jpg' alt='' class='instruction-image'></center>

 - Alternatively, you can bake these as either mini muffins (makes 40) or standard size muffins (makes 12).
-Bake at 350F until the internal temperature is around 200F, and a toothpick comes out clean.
+Bake at 350F until the internal temperature is around 205F, and a toothpick comes out almost clean, but not totally.
 About 12 minutes for the mini muffins or about 22 minutes for the standard size

 - Let cool completely in the fridge for about an hour, then slice
 ---